26 Best Places to Visit in Kandy, Sri Lanka

 World Buddhist Museum

-Allocate 1 to 2 hours to spend in this spacious and organised museum.
+Allocate one to two hours to spend in this spacious and organised museum.
 It has detailed descriptions in English under the displays for the convenience of English-speaking visitors.

-Stay in close proximity to the World Buddhist Museum
+🏨 Accommodations close to the World Buddhist Museum

 White arched stones and trees lining a calm body of water against tree-covered hills